-How to make the BEST Thanksgiving turkey in a bag:
+How to make your Thanksgiving turkey in a bag

 - The baste is important, don’t skip that step.
 Use a sherry or wine you’d drink, not cooking sherry.
 You can omit it if you don’t do alcohol, just use chicken stock instead.

 - Be sure to flour the bag as directed on the box, and to make sure to cut the holes in it.
 Both are really important steps.